AdobeDocs/journey-optimizer.en/help/using/content-management/fragments.md

 >[!CONTEXTUALHELP]
 >id="ajo_create_expression_fragment"
 >title="Select the expression type"
 >abstract="Create a standalone expression fragment to make your content reusable across multiple journeys and campaigns.
-When using the Expression editor, you can leverage all the expression fragments that have been created on the current sandbox."
+When using the personalization editor, you can leverage all the expression fragments that have been created on the current sandbox."
 >additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/content-management/personalization/expression-editor/use-expression-fragments.html" text="Leverage expression fragments"

 1. [Create a fragment](#create-from-scratch) from the **[!UICONTROL Content Management]** > **[!UICONTROL Fragments]** left menu and select the **[!UICONTROL Expression fragment]** type.